AdamKadi/QUIC-Protocol-DDoS-Analysis/README.md

 ### Dataset description

-## The HTTP GET flood class involves a bot establishing a connection with the web server and continuously sending GET requests over this connection throughout the attack.
+#### The HTTP GET flood class involves a bot establishing a connection with the web server and continuously sending GET requests over this connection throughout the attack.
 This results in a single bidirectional flow between the bot and the web server during the attack.

-## The Normal Use class involves a bot establishing a connection with the web server and emulating a web client to navigate between the client and the server.
+#### The Normal Use class involves a bot establishing a connection with the web server and emulating a web client to navigate between the client and the server.
 This class represents the bidirectional flows of such traffic, reflecting typical web interactions.

+#### The QUIC connection flood class involves a bot initiating a connection with the web server, executing a request, and then opening another connection.
+This means that a single bot initiates multiple bidiretional flows during the attack phase on the web server.
+This class represents the bidirectional flow generated during this type of attack